vwsrv/movies-explorer-api/README.md

 ## About The Project

-This project was made using the NodeJS library and deployed on Ubuntu 20.04 LTS.
+This project was made using the ExpressJS library and deployed on Ubuntu 20.04 LTS.
 Each stage of the project was discussed in PR with a mentor.

 ## Built With